ipp-ementa/ipp-ementa/README.md

 ### App User

-A user that interacts with the mobile application (IPEM)
+A user that interacts with the mobile application (IPEM) and is positioned on a geographical location.
+The user can enable and disable the offline mode setting and change the app theme

 ### App Theme